 Whilst the flow of informations feeds us every day, will we be labeled as ignorant, unconcerned, self-centered?

 Catherine Aubelle, April 12th 2020.

-A couple of weeks ago, I talked with my friend and internationally acting media artist Wolf Nkole Helzle about how I could participate to the launch of his initiative for helping the people in the Moria camp on Lesbos, though the organization Medical Volunteers International.
+In March 2020, I talked with my friend and internationally acting media artist Wolf Nkole Helzle about how I could participate to the launch of his initiative for helping the people in the Moria camp on Lesbos, though the organization Medical Volunteers International.

 Since the beginning of April 2020, Wolf releases and sells a limited edition of his series of photographic concentrations "Homo universalis" - during 100 days - to fund the urgent medical needs of refugees in the Moria camp on Lesbos.

 So here is what I can do as well to fund Medical Volunteers International's action in the Moria camp: